thefr3spirit/whereUat/README.md

 Students at MUST face difficulty when trying to find friends, especially on large campuses or nearby areas.
 Meeting up often requires several phone calls or messages, which can be time-consuming and inefficient.
 Additionally, safety concerns arise when students move around campus or surrounding areas, particularly at night.
 The lack of a real-time solution to address these issues leads to missed social and collaborative opportunities.

 Proposed Solution
 This project will develop a real-time location-sharing application specifically designed for MUST students.
 The app will allow users to share their current location with selected friends, view their friends’ locations on a map, and communicate through messaging.
-The app will be built using a client-server architecture:
+The app will be built using a client-server architecture and will leverage the Google Maps API for real-time location updates:

 Server: Manages location data, handles requests, and ensures secure communication.
 Clients: Students’ smartphones with an app that updates location in real-time and allows communication with friends.

 Features
-Location Sharing: Real-time GPS-based location updates.
+Location Sharing: Real-time GPS-based location updates using the Google Maps API.

 Privacy Controls: Users can choose who can view their location.

 Messaging: In-app communication with friends for easier meetups.

 Energy Efficiency: Optimized for minimal battery consumption.

 Data Security: Encryption for secure transmission and storage of location data.

+Technologies Used
+HTML: Structure the web pages and application interface.

+CSS: Style the user interface for a visually appealing design.

+PHP: Handle server-side logic, manage requests, and process data.

+JavaScript: Implement client-side functionality, including Google Maps API integration and real-time updates.

 Benefits
 The system will reduce the complexity of finding friends, making social interactions faster and easier.
 The app will improve safety on campus by allowing students to track their friends in real-time.
 Additionally, the client-server model will ensure the app is scalable and provides up-to-date, secure location information.

 Installation
 Clone the repository from GitHub.

 Install the required dependencies.

 Set up the server using Firebase for real-time database services.

 Run the mobile app on an Android or iOS emulator or device.

 Usage
-Sign up using your university email address.
+Sign up using your email address.

 Add friends by searching for their username.

 Enable location sharing to allow friends to see your location.

 View your friends' locations on the map and send messages for meetups.